tvpeter/notification-system/README.md

 # NOTIFICATION SYSTEM

-This is a HTTP notification system that has endpoints and channels.
+This is a HTTP publisher subscriber notification system that has endpoints and channels.
 When a message is published on a particular channel, all the subscribing servers instantly receive the message.

 ## Architecture